andlabs/libui/CONTRIBUTING.md

 Use hard tabs, NOT spaces, for indentation.
 I use a proportional-width font and my text editor doesn't set tabs to a multiple of the space width, so I *will* be able to tell.
 If you use a fixed-width font, I suggest setting a tab width of 4 spaces per tab, but don't put diagrams in comments with hard tabs, because not everyone does this.

-Expressions should have a spce around binary operators, and use parentheses where it would help humans gather the meaning of an expression, regardless of whether a computer could tell what is correct.
+Expressions should have a space around binary operators, and use parentheses where it would help humans gather the meaning of an expression, regardless of whether a computer could tell what is correct.

 When breaking expressions into multiple lines, always break *after* an operator, such as `,` or `&&`.